Agenda for the sustainable city

 2.5% energy savings per square metre per year (in the like-for-like portfolio) | -3.5% | -4% | 4% | 0% | -12% | -8% |

-Net positive increase of ecosystem services in larger projects1 | Required | Required | Required | 100% | 100% | 100% |
+Initiatives for increased biodiversity in the property portfolio must be promoted and net positive increase of ecosystem services in larger projects1 | Required | Required | Required | 100% | 100% | 100% |

-Zero workplace injuries and work-related illnesses among employees and suppliers (implemented 2022) | 34% | 19 | 41 | - | - | - |
+Zero workplace injuries and work-related illnesses among employees and suppliers (implemented 2022) | 34 | 19 | 41 | - | - | - |

-10% of all employees must be apprentices4 | 7% | 9% | 2% | 4% | 2% | 5% |
+On an annual basis, Castellum shall offer internship placements equivalent to 10% of the number of employees4 | 7% | 9% | 2% | 4% | 2% | 5% |

-Castellum's engagement index shall be higher than the external benchmark (implemented 2024) | 8.4 | - | - | - | - | - |
+Castellum's engagement index (EEI) shall be higher than the external benchmark (implemented 2024) | 8.4 | - | - | - | - | - |

 Goals 2025 | ||||||